Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Quick Summary

-• You should use pre-workouts before cardio exercise as they improve an individual's physical performance.
+- You should use pre-workouts before engaging in cardio exercises because they can enhance both mental and physical performance.

 You can also check out which are the best pre-workouts for cardio training.